PERSOL HR DATA BANK in APAC

 Labor laws predominantly favorable for companies

 Singapore actively receives foreign capital and is known for labor laws that are extremely favorable for companies in order to create an attractive investment environment.
-For instance, typical examples are that Singapore has worker categories covered by labor laws (duty to pay overtime allowance is limited to specific workers among those covered by the Employment Act) because there are no minimum wage laws, wages are determined based on a contract between labor and management, and grounds for dismissal (rational reason) are not required upon dismissing a worker.
+For instance, typical examples are that Singapore has worker categories covered by labor laws (duty to pay overtime allowance is limited to specific workers among those covered by the Employment Act) because there are no minimum wage laws1, wages are determined based on a contract between labor and management, and grounds for dismissal (rational reason) are not required upon dismissing a worker.

 Conversely, if a Japanese company were to use its employment contract and work rules as is in accordance with the laws of Japan, that company would not be able to leverage the benefits of Singapore's labor laws that are advantageous to companies.
 Accordingly, when preparing work rules or individual employment contracts, such as a Letter of Appointment, some companies think that it may be necessary to pay attention to Singapore's labor laws and revise the contents accordingly.